redux-saga/saga-query/README.md

 api.use(api.routes());

 // This middleware is composed of other middleware: queryCtx, urlParser, and
-// loadingTracker.
+// loadingMonitor.
 // [queryCtx] sets up the ctx object with `ctx.request` and `ctx.response`
 //  required for `createApi` to function properly.
 // [urlParser] is a middleware that will take the name of `api.create(name)` and
 //  replace it with the values passed into the action.
-// [loadingTracker] is a middleware that will handle loading state for all
+// [loadingMonitor] is a middleware that will handle loading state for all
 //  endpoints.
-api.use(fetchMiddleware());
+api.use(requestParser());

 // this is where you defined your core fetching logic api.use(function* onFetch(ctx, next) {